 Please wear your mask whilst singing – this is to look out for each other and consider others above ourselves.

 Aware that singing is air projected forwards if you do not want to be ‘sung over’, so to speak, please use seating behind others, i.e. towards the back of church / nearer to open doors.

-When we celebrate and share communion this will still be bread only (sharing a cup to drink from is still deemed too risky).
+When we celebrate and share communion this will be the bread dipped into the wine only (sharing a cup to drink from is still deemed too risky).

 We want everyone to feel safe, at ease and confident in being able to be church – the people of God gathered (ecclesia) for fellowship and worship.
-Please keep your Church Wardens (Sue and Luke) and Vicar (Jimmy) informed of how you are feeling and how moving towards normal Christian worship is going for you.
+Please keep your Church Wardens (Sue and Luke) and Vicar/Curate (Jimmy/Hannah) informed of how you are feeling and how moving towards normal Christian worship is going for you.